 Recent research continues to refine our understanding of natural selection.
 One significant area of focus is the role of epigenetics.
 Epigenetics involves changes in gene expression that do not involve alterations to the underlying DNA sequence.
 These epigenetic modifications can be inherited, meaning that parents can pass on traits to their offspring that are not encoded in their genes.
 This has led to the concept of "epigenetic inheritance," which is a form of inheritance that is not based on DNA.
 While the role of epigenetic inheritance in evolution is still being investigated, it is clear that it can play a significant role in adaptation.

 The rise of "personalized medicine" is also linked to our improved understanding of natural selection.
-By analyzing an individual's genetic makeup, doctors can tailor treatments to their specific needs.
+Which means by analyzing an individual's genetic makeup, doctors can tailor treatments to their specific needs.
 This approach is based on the understanding that individuals differ in their susceptibility to diseases and their response to drugs, and that these differences are often due to genetic variation that has been shaped by natural selection.

 Tips and Expert Advice